 Texas A&M Athletics is partnering with Maroon Out and C.C.
 Creations in a t-shirt sale to aid relief efforts for people throughout the Gulf Coast impacted by Hurricane Harvey.
-The #BTHOharvey t-shirt sale is part of an initiative originally developed from an idea by Texas A&M head football coach Kevin Sumlin, who sought to show support and solidarity with the people of the Gulf Coast.

 “The ability of the 12th Man to mobilize for the greater good continues to astound me,” said Scott Woodward, Texas A&M Director of Athletics.
 “We are so proud of this effort and very pleased to be a part of it.”